Trinetra

-Trinetra is a 1991 Indian Hindi-language action film directed by Harry Baweja.
+Trinetra is a 1991 Indian Hindi-language action film directed by debutante Harry Baweja.
 The film stars Mithun Chakraborty, Shilpa Shirodkar, Deepa Sahi in lead roles, with Dharmendra in a special appearance.

 Plot

 Trinetra is the story of the revenge of a son, who lost his honest father, to a group of evil minds.
 It is the story of a son's infinite love for his mother, who lost her husband.
 It is the story of a son's revenge on his father's killers.

 Raja is an aspiring singer and gets a chance to sing in Dubai through Mr. Singhania.
 He informs his pregnant wife, Seema, and they look forward to a more prosperous life.
 Before that could happen, Raja finds out that Singhania is going to use him to carry drugs in his suitcase, he objects to this and is brutally killed in the presence of his wife.
 His wife flees the assailants and gives birth to a baby boy near the temple of Bhagwan Shri Shankar and names the boy Shiva.
 Unmarried and childless, Maria Fernandes sees the child and an apparently dead Seema and takes the child.

 But Seema is still alive and is angered at being separated from her son.
 She swears to avenge Raja's death and sets about to kill the assailants one by one.
 She manages to kill one of them, but before she could proceed on with her gruesome task, she is arrested by the police and sentenced to jail for several years.
 How will Seema avenge the death of Raja?
 Will she escape from prison, or wait until she is withered and old after the end of her sentence?